Low-Carb Loaded Cauliflower Mock Potato Salad (Video)

 Cut up two pounds of cauliflower into same-sized pieces and steam 5-6 minutes.
 Then drain the cauliflower into a colander placed in the sink and let it drain well.
 (Don’t rinse with cold water; you want it to continue to cook a little.)
 When you’re ready to make the salad if the cauliflower isn’t quite dry, spread it out on paper towels and blot dry.

-While cauliflower cooks/drains, cook the bacon and drain on paper towels, cook eggs, cool, peel, and chop into pieces, slice green onion, and get the sharp cheddar ready.
+While cauliflower cooks/drains, cook the bacon and drain on paper towels, make Perfect Hard-Boiled Eggs, cool, peel, and chop into pieces, slice green onion, and get the sharp cheddar ready.
 (We used a mixture of white and yellow cheddar but either one will work.)
 Stir the mayo, yellow mustard, 1 tsp. onion powder, salt, and pepper together to make the dressing.

 Put the well-drained cauliflower into a bowl and top with the chopped hard-boiled eggs; then season with 1/2 tsp. onion powder, salt, and lots of fresh-ground black pepper.
 Add the dressing and combine gently with the cauliflower and eggs.
 Then add the sliced green onion, crisp bacon, and cheese and stir into the salad (again gently) until it’s well combined.